spesmilo/electrum-docs/faq.rst

    confirmed or cancelled.
 This might take several days.

  - Increase the transaction fee.
 This is only possible for "replaceable" transactions.
-To create this type of transaction, you must have checked "Replaceable" on the send tab before sending the transaction.
-If you're not seeing the "Replaceable" option on the send tab go to Tools menu > Preferences > Fees tab and set "Propose Replace-By-Fee" to "Always".
+Electrum creates replaceable transactions by default, except for lightning channel open/close transactions.
    Transactions that are replaceable have the word "Replaceable" in the date column on the history tab.
 To increase the fee of a replaceable transaction right click on its entry on the history tab and choose "Increase Fee".
 Set an appropriate fee and click on "OK".
 A window will popup with the unsigned transaction.
 Click on "Sign" and then "Broadcast".

  - Create a "Child Pays for Parent" transaction.
 A CPFP is a new transaction that pays a high fee in order to compensate for the